Sacha Treille

-Sacha Treille (November 6, 1987) is a professional French ice hockey forward, currently playing in the HC Dynamo Pardubice in the Czech Extraliga (ELH).
+Sacha Treille (November 6, 1987) is a professional French ice hockey forward, currently playing for the Brûleurs de Loups in the Ligue Magnus.

 Treille formerly played in Sweden with Malmö Redhawks of the Swedish HockeyAllsvenskan.
 Treille has also played for the Nybro Vikings and Bofors IK of HockeyAllsvenskan, as well as Färjestads BK of the Elitserien, the top league in Sweden, and the Brûleurs de loups of the French Ligue Magnus, the top league in France.
 Treille has also played for the French national team in several international tournaments.
 In 2007, Sacha won the Jean-Pierre Graff Trophy as the best rookie in the Ligue Magnus.
 In 31.
 May 2017, he signed a contract with HC Dynamo Pardubice.
 In Czech Extraliga he also played in HC Sparta Prague and HC Kladno.
 His brother, Yorick Treille, is also an ice hockey player, and has played for the French national team.